EMV compliance: Fact or myth?

 Myth: Once businesses are EMV compliant, they no longer need to worry about fraud

 This couldn't be further from the truth.
 EMV compliance and the switch to chip-enabled cards and readers are just a couple of steps that can reduce a merchant's interactions with fraud.
 Stolen information, especially credit card and other sensitive data, is still a large problem for companies, since enterprises tend to store these materials in their database.
-Hackers will continue to try infiltrating businesses' networks to get their hands on customer information.
+Hackers will continue to try infiltrating large and small businesses' networks to get their hands on customer information.
 Although in-store fraud is likely to decrease, card not present fraud is likely to increase.

 Myth: EMV compliance isn't worth the cost